 The history of customer-broker paths is founded on face-to-face (F2F) meetings whether in the customer’s home, the broker’s office, at car dealerships, or in banks.

 Beyond F2F paths, technology has acted as an interface that has eliminated time and distance between the customer and the broker.
 But whether at the other side of a computer screen, a mobile app, an email, a chatbot, on an insurer web portal, there must be a broker present to sell the insurance line of business.
 Even algorithms used as brokers have to comply with the requisite insurance regulations: no leprechauns, no pixie dust, no magic.

 Technology redefines the existing paths, introduces new paths, and makes the activities enabling any of the customer-broker paths both more effective and more efficient.

-The technologies, whatever they are, do not, of course, replace the broker even if they make the broker appear in a virtual reality, in Second Life, or ‘embed’ the broker in a hologram.
+The technologies, whatever they are, do not, of course, replace the broker even if they make the broker appear in a virtual reality, in the metaverse, in Second Life, or ‘embed’ the broker in a hologram.